Celebrity Best Days Out – Louis Theroux

 Polesden Lacey in Surrey, Cliveden in Berkshire, Hever Castle in Kent are all tested and approved by the Theroux family

-Three places I love going with my kids: Kew Gardens; Chinese meal plus bowling in QUEENS SKATE DINE BOWL; pub meal plus walk along the Thames around Chiswick.
+Three places I love going with my kids: Kew Gardens; Chinese meal plus 10 pin bowling in QUEENS SKATE DINE BOWL; pub meal plus walk along the Thames around Chiswick.

 Special mention: lunch at Rubio’s in Harlesden and then a walk down to Roundwood Park.
-We recently started using the skatepark there.
+We sometimes use the skatepark there.

 Bus, Tube, Taxi, Walk or Cycle?